ilancooke/home-dashboard/README.md

 Do not build the Home Assistant or music modules yet unless explicitly requested.

 The current priority is to establish a clean foundation and reliable deployment workflow.

+The dashboard includes a visible Fullscreen button.
+It requests fullscreen for the document root using the standard Fullscreen API and older vendor-prefixed variants when available.
+Fullscreen behavior depends on the browser and Fire OS version.

 ## Development